giacomo-monni/Smart-Plant/SmartPlantServer/DATABASE.md

    - *temperature_value* is the temperature measurement carried out by the temperature sensor
    - *soil_moisture_value* is the soil moisture measurement carried out by the soil moisture sensor
    - *need_water* indicates if the plant needed water after the measurements
+   - *water_excess* indicates if the soil moisture value is higher than the maximum soil moisture threshold
+   - *is_irrigated* indicates if the plant was truly irrigated or not

 5) **digital_replicas**: this collection contains the plant profile combined with the last measurements for a given plant.
 It represents the actual state of a plant.